Klumz/comp230-cpd/README.md

 This week we had a couple of peer reviews.
 We were also provided with a business case template to work off from for our comp240 assignment, which definitely helped.

 ## Week Six
 This week was reading week, and I spent it working on our group game.
+I would've liked to spend more on BSc work but I also felt I had to help our BA members to not seem like I'm slacking with our game.

 ## Week Seven
 This week has been particularly stressful for me as we had to present our business cases.
 After presenting, I realised I did it wrong as I did not read the business scenario we were provided correctly.
 Fortunately, our lecturer Gareth redirected me towards the right path, suggesting I try again in video format.
-He gives off a calming vibe that definitely helped de-stress the pressure.
+His relaxing aura helped de-stress the pressure.

 ## Week Eight
+We had several deadlines this week which I focused on.
+One of the tasks was for the wiki assignment which I underestimated, resulting in my late contribution.
+I keep relying on my virtual calendar to keep track of things like these ahead of time, but it is time to get a physical one to make it easier to keep track of my future assignments.

 ## Week Nine
+Not much this week apart from my mind constantly reminding me of deadlines and work that needs to be done.
+One of my issues, much like last year, is organising my time wisely and prioritising work that needs finishing.
+I just need to get with it and continue working.

 ## Week Ten
+This week I've looked into the MicroRTS task and started thinking how to go about it.
+Not sure why, but this was one of the more difficult ones for me.
+Another one has to be the server task, as I'm not really sure where to start even after we were showed in lecture.
+I'll have to dive deeper into these two.

 ## Week Eleven
+This week I had a slight issue with our game source code assignment as I had to find the core code I added for our mechanics, which were also changed overtime by other members so I had to dive deep.
+Luckily, I saved and screenshotted some of them beforehand so the problem didn't take as long as it could have.

 ## Week Twelve
+This week I've been focusing on the comp260 server-client task, as I've spent too much time away from it.
+I'll have to work on getting it to an acceptable level for the submission, which I am hoping to achieve.